 On June 28, 2018, Denver recorded a high temperature of 105 °F (41 °C).

-In 2018, Chipotle Mexican Grill moved its headquarters to Newport Beach, California.
+In 2018, Chipotle Mexican Grill, while founded in Denver, moved its headquarters to Newport Beach, California.

-In 2018, electric scooter services such as LimeBike and Bird began to place scooters in Denver.
-The city created an official program, and companies like Uber and Lyft also introduced e-bikes and electric scooters.
+In 2018, electric scooter services such as LimeBike and Bird began placing scooters in Denver, leading to the creation of an official program.

 In 2018, the Denver Bandits were established as the first professional football team for women in Colorado.

-In 2018, the Denver Outlaws won another championship.
+In 2018, the Denver Outlaws won a championship.

-The Scientific and Cultural Facilities Tax (SCFD) allowed operations until 2018.
+In 2018, the Scientific and Cultural Facilities Tax (SCFD) allowed the SCFD to operate until this year.

 On April 26, 2019, the G Line to the suburb of Arvada opened.

-In May 2019, Denver became the first U.S. city to decriminalize psilocybin mushrooms, prohibiting the city from using resources to prosecute adults over 21 for personal use.
+In May 2019, Denver became the first U.S. city to decriminalize psilocybin mushrooms, prohibiting the use of city resources to prosecute adults over 21 for personal use.

-In July 2019, Mayor Hancock announced that Denver will not assist U.S. Immigration and Customs Enforcement agents with immigration raids.
+In July 2019, Mayor Hancock said that Denver would not assist United States Immigration and Customs Enforcement agents with immigration raids.

-In 2019, Molson Coors Brewing Company announced its departure from Denver.
+In 2019, Molson Coors announced its departure from Denver.

 In 2019, the "Denver Moves: Pedestrians" plan outlined a need for approximately $1.3 billion in sidewalk funding, plus $400 million for trails.